MockingbirdME/game_md/Dev's D20 version/core rules.md

 _Starting_ Target's of your melee attacks performed only with your primary (left) hand do not benefit from the *balanced* or *parrying* traits on any weapon readied in their primary hand.
 ### Linguist
 The character learns one spoken or written language or two spoken languages for which they already know a related language.
+### Tough
+_Advanced_ Each time a character takes this trait increase their toughness by one.
 ### Specialized Training, Novice
 The character gains rank one in two different secondary skills.
 ### Specialized Training, Skilled